linzhangUCA/3421tpl-lidar_scan/README.md

 - Polar and Cartesian coordinates conversion.

 ## Requirements
-Place the LiDAR at designated location, scan and analyze the data.
+Place the LiDAR at designated location, start to scan and analyze the data.

-### (80%) 1.
-LiDAR Scan Visualization
+### 1. (80%) LiDAR Scan Visualization
 Complete [plot_scan.py](plot_scan.py) to achieve following requests.
 1. (10%) Complete at least 1 successful scan in 360 degrees with 100+ non-zero distance samples.
 2. (20%) Plot the data points from last successful scan under the polar coordinate system.
 Only plot the data points within 0 to 1 meter range.